 Los Angeles is a city in California that never ceases to surprise in the best way possible, from the wide range of restaurants to the diverse neighborhoods.
 To create a well-rounded Los Angeles itinerary for 3 days, it is recommended that you mix popular sights with lesser-known spots to get a better understanding of this city.

-The truth is that planning a Los Angeles itinerary for 5 days can be overwhelming and trying to fit a hundred things into one trip just isn’t practical.
-Instead focus on a few main sights a day, ideality within the same area (because otherwise you will just spend your time in the car, most likely in traffic).
+The truth is that planning a trip to LA, whether it’s for 2 days or an entire week can be overwhelming, and trying to fit a hundred things into one visit just isn’t practical.
+Instead focus on a few main sights a day, ideally within the same area (because otherwise, you will just spend your time in the car, most likely in traffic).

 West (Santa Monica, Venice, Beverley Hills)